Preshy/preshy.github.io/about.md

 - Watch movies when I can
 - Not being a fashionable person

-I currently own and run [DongMi](https://dongmi.shop) as the Founder and CTO (Chief Technology Officer) and i also own [DebugHunters.net](https://debughunters.net) as the Founder and CTO (Chief Technology Officer).
-I've previously had gigs and worked with
+I currently own and run [DongMi](https://dongmi.shop) as the Founder and CEO (Chief Executive Officer) and i also own [DebugHunters.net](https://debughunters.net) as the Founder and CEO (Chief Executive Officer).
+I also work with some firms below.

+- Vesicash [Full-time]:
+	- I worked as the engineering manager [2022 - present]
+	- I worked as the Lead Developer [2019 - 2021]

-- Incollab Corp:
+- Incollab Corp [Contract]:
-	- I worked as the lead developer
+	- I worked as the lead developer [2017-2018]
 	- Doubled up as a dev ops

-- Yanpals:
+- Yanpals [Contract]:
-	- I worked as the backend engineer
+	- I worked as the backend engineer [2018-2018]
 	- Worked as devops
 	- All so did some full stack development

-- NugiTech:
+- NugiTech [Contract]:
-	- Worked as a full-stack software engineer
+	- Worked as a full-stack software engineer [2017-2017]
 	- Doubled up as a penetration tester for in-house projects.

 ## Some of my technical skills